-5 Tips To Help Cats and Dogs Get Along February 19 2020, 0 Comments
+5 Ways to Help Cats and Dogs Get Along June 30 2020, 0 Comments

 Trying to get dogs and cats to get along can be a difficult task that many animal lovers face.
 The phrase "fighting like cats and dogs" comes to mind.
 But as many adorable videos show us, cats and dogs can get along in harmony and become the best of friends - it just takes a little bit of patience, understanding, and putting yourself in your pets' paw steps, so to speak.
 Here are a few tips and tricks to help cats and dogs get along better!

 Both dogs and cats are territorial animals; in fact, a lot of cat behavior has to do with changes in their perceived "territory," including scratching on furniture.
 An animal that feels like its territory is being threatened or invaded will be stressed and anxious.
 So it's important to provide them with their own space or little "safe haven."
 For dogs, who are natural den animals, crate training is a great way to give your dog its personal space - while also keeping them from chewing up your belongings when you're out running errands.

 For cats, who are natural climbers, a cat tree with some height will offer your cats a safe spot that the dog can't reach or scent mark.
 If things are getting tense between Fido and Whiskers, a cat tree offers your cat the perfect getaway.
 Consider a tiered cat tree with several cubbies or compartments that offer your cat plenty of space to hide and de-stress.
 Featured below is the Jungle Gym Cat Tree Condo, available for purchase here!